-I traveled in Syria independently in December 2018 and January 2019, yet, I didn’t book a tour.
+I traveled in Syria independently in January 2019, yet, I didn’t book a tour.
 How did I do it?

 In mid-December, I contacted Basil to let him know that I would travel to Syria soon, most likely during the first week of January.
 However, he told me that the rules had changed since we last talked (because of that German backpacker), so now I needed to book a tour with him.